 At $150/€189, if you buy these boots and expect them to be comfortable right away, these boots may not be for you.
 You’ll end up tempted to return them after a few days.

-But if you’re patient and don’t mind going through the pain of the breaking in process, these boots will mold to your feet and will be extremely comfortable.
-It’s short term discomfort for long term comfort.
-You’ll find that these boots are worth it and one of the most comfortable boots you can buy by staying patient.
-After wearing them for 3 months, I now understand the hype.
+But if you’re patient and don’t mind going through the pain of the breaking-in process, these boots will mould to your feet and will be extremely comfortable.
+It’s short-term discomfort for long-term comfort.
+You’ll find that these boots are worth it and are one of the most comfortable boots you can buy by staying patient.
+After wearing them for three months, I now see the hype.